NotPraw/Earth-Our-Planet/README.md

 # Earth-Our-Planet
-🌍 Earth — A Pure HTML Showcase A beautifully minimalist, HTML‑only educational webpage dedicated to exploring Earth, our home planet.
+🌍 **Earth** — A Pure HTML Showcase A beautifully minimalist, HTML‑only educational webpage dedicated to exploring Earth, our home planet.
 Designed for clarity and accessibility, this project features static content about Earth’s geography, structure, atmosphere, and life-supporting systems—without any CSS or JavaScript dependencies.

-📘 Key Features
-Plain HTML focused on clean structure and semantic markup.

-Sections include:
+# Earth — An Educational HTML Webpage

+A simple, single-page educational site about Earth, built with only HTML.

+## What it covers
-=>Planet Earth overview: formation, structure, and life.
+- Earth's formation, internal structure, and geology

-=>Surface and water distribution.

-=>Atmospheric composition.
+- Land and ocean distribution
+- Atmospheric composition

-=>Rotation, orbit, and seasonal cycles.
+- Rotation, orbit, and seasonal changes

-=>No external styling or scripting—just pure, self-contained HTML.

-=>Easy to view offline: simply open index.html in your browser.
+## Why HTML only?
+- Easy to understand and modify
+- Lightweight and fast-loading
+- Great for beginners learning HTML structure